 Tony Hawk’s Pro Skater 2

-There’s a lot of sequels on this list and for good reason.
+There are a lot of sequels on this list for a good reason.
 Tony Hawk’s Pro Skater 2 is the original but better.
 New music, new levels, new collectibles, but more importantly: better and tighter controls.
-THPS2 handles like an absolute dream to allow for more precision when skating across the levels.
+THPS2 handles like an absolute dream, allowing for more precision when skating across the levels.

 One of the game’s new features was a level editor, allowing players to customize skate parks.
 It helped make a game already full of replay value even better.

-There were many weekends spent with friends trying out the levels they’ve been working on all week, as well as conversations in school concerning what we were all working on.
+There were many weekends spent with friends trying out the levels they’d been working on all week and conversations in school concerning what we were all working on.

 Resident Evil 2

-This is a game that honestly shouldn’t exist, yet somehow does.
-The fact that this PlayStation classic is able to exist and run as well as it does on Nintendo 64 is nothing short of miraculous.
+This is a game that honestly shouldn’t exist, yet it somehow does.
+The fact that this PlayStation classic can exist and run as well as it does on Nintendo 64 is nothing short of miraculous.
 It’s an absolutely fantastic port of an amazing game.

-Speaking of the actual game, it’s a title that has managed to stand the test of time, even if the controls haven’t necessarily aged well.
-A launching point for the future of the franchise, Resident Evil 2 defines what it means to be a survival horror game.
+Speaking of the actual game, it’s a title that has stood the test of time, even if the controls haven’t necessarily aged well.
+A launching point for the franchise’s future, Resident Evil 2 defines what it means to be a survival horror game.
 If the original was a low-budget horror flick scrapped together with no funding, the sequel is what happens when the filmmakers get an actual budget and full artistic vision to work with.

 Super Smash Bros.